jakew4/Movie-Database-Project/README.md

 ## Methods:
 * Cleaned IMDB movie data by addressing null values and filtering data based on stakeholder specifications.
 * Extracted additional movie data, including financial data and moving ratings using The Movie Database (TMDB) API and constructed a MySQL Database after combining the data from IMDB and TMDB.
-* Utilized database of movie info and several hypothesis testing methods to answer key stakeholder questions about what makes a movie succesful.
+* Utilized the MySQL database and several hypothesis testing methods to answer key stakeholder questions about what makes a movie succesful.

 ## Results: